 Each year objective financial goals are recommended by executive management to the board of directors.
-Based upon the goals and objectives of the Company, approved by the board of directors, the compensation committee approves objective financial goals for the executives and approves corresponding compensation elements designed to meet objective financial goals over three periods of time - short-term (quarterly), medium-term (annual) and long-term (one year or longer).
+Based upon the goals and objectives of the Company, approved by the board of directors, the compensation committee approves objective financial goals for the executives and approves corresponding compensation elements designed to meet objective financial goals over three periods of time-short-term (quarterly), medium-term (annual) and long-term (one year or longer).

 The Company determines annual cash salary and bonuses of executives based upon the recommendations by the executive management team, which considers, among other factors, the Company's ability to replace the individual in the event of the executive's departure, the size of the organization including number of employees, revenue and profitability under the executive's control, the amount received by others in relatively similar positions, title, and with respect to the Chief Executive Officer comparable compensation of other CEOs based upon public filings.
 The companies whose data we relied upon for comparing compensation of other CEOs included: Axciom Corporation, Advo, Inc., Alliance Data Systems Corporation, BEA Systems, Inc., Bisys Group, Inc., Catalina Marketing Corporation, Ceridian Corporation, Certegy Inc., ChoicePoint Inc., Compuware Corporation, Convergys Corporation, CSG Systems International, Inc., Equifax Inc., Fair Isaac Corporation, Harte-Hanks, Inc., Iron Mountain Incorporated, MPS Group, Inc., NCOG Group Inc., Perot Systems Corporation, Premiere Global Services Inc, Reynolds & Reynolds Co., Valassis Communications, Inc. and Viad Corp.
-Prior to the recapitalization on October 24, 2006, the CEO made recommendations to the compensation committee based on the recommendations of the executive management team and will be a member of the compensation committee along with at least one other board member.
+Prior to the recapitalization on October 24, 2006, the CEO made recommendations to the compensation committee based on the recommendations of the executive management team.
+Following the recapitalization, the CEO will continue to rely upon the recommendation of the executive management team and will be a member of the compensation committee along with at least one other board member.